Selected Transactions For Thyme Advertising Company Inc

 • **What is the difference between accrued revenue and deferred revenue?

 Accrued revenue is revenue that has been earned but not yet billed to clients.
-Deferred revenue is cash received for services that have not yet been performed.
+Which means deferred revenue is cash received for services that have not yet been performed. * **How does depreciation affect the financial statements?

 • **Why are adjusting entries necessary?

-Adjusting entries are necessary to ensure that revenues and expenses are recognized in the correct accounting period, in accordance with accrual accounting principles.
+Adjusting entries are necessary to confirm that revenues and expenses are recognized in the correct accounting period, in accordance with accrual accounting principles.
 They account for items like depreciation, accrued revenues and expenses, and deferred revenues.

 Conclusion